 I’m so excited to announce that I’m part of the Peek Into Batiks Monthly Quilt Along with Michael Miller Fabrics!
 I hope you’ll be joining me for this fun quilt along to make a beautiful sampler quilt with several fabric cutting options.
 This post has all the information you’ll need to get started and participate throughout the year.
 Join the Peek Into Batiks Monthly Quilt Along to make your first quilt — or your next quilt!

 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
-Materials for this post were generously provided by Michael Miller Fabrics and AccuQuilt.
+I am 2020 Brand Ambassador for Michael Miller Fabrics and this post is part of our ongoing collaboration.
+Additional materials for this post were generously provided by AccuQuilt.

 This is my main post for this quilt along.
 Read on for more details including: